mauricedb/presentation-buddy/README.md

 Type some text at the current cursor position of the currently open file.
 The text setting can either be a string or an array of strings.
 In the case of an array of strings each string is entered on a new line.

+This takes an optional numerical `delay` setting in ms which can be used to override the default delay between keys.
+This can be useful if you want to speed up or slow down the typing speed for a specific instruction.

 Example:

 ```JSON